apache/hudi/rfc/rfc-56/rfc-56.md

 2. Heartbeat mechanism that can track all active writers to a Hudi table.

 Based on marker and heartbeat, this RFC design a new conflict detection: Early Conflict Detection.
-Before the writer creates the marker and before it starts to write the file, Hudi will perform this new conflict detection, trying to detect the writing conflict as early as possible and abort the writer when the conflict occurs, so that we can release resources as soon as possible and improve resource utilization.
+Before the writer creates the marker and before it starts to write the file, Hudi will perform this new conflict detection, trying to detect the writing conflict directly or get the async conflict check result(Timeline-Based) as early as possible and abort the writer when the conflict occurs, so that we can release resources as soon as possible and improve resource utilization.

 ## Implementation